6 Day Scenic Tasmania Tour | (SG6)

-- Exploration of the fantastic Tasman National Park.
+- Exploration of the Beaconsfield Heritage mine site.

-- Stunning panoramic views from Mt Wellington Summit.
+- Stunning panoramic views from Tassie's Mt Wellington Summit.

 - Lunch accompanied by FREE wine tastings at a lovely location in the Coal Valley.

-- Stroll through the beautiful township of Richmond and see the famous Richmond Bridge.
+- Discover the township of Richmond and see the famous Richmond Bridge.

-- Visit Tasmania’s most photographed waterfalls - the 3 tiered Russell Falls in Mt Field National NP
+- Visit Tasmania’s most photographed waterfalls - the 3 tiered Russell Falls in Mt Field National National Park.

 - Sample some of the best & freshest food and wine in all of Australia.

-- A portfolio of your tour itinerary, map and other related information will be provided for every guest as a keep sake and record of your adventure with us in Tasmania.
+- A portfolio of your Tassie tour itinerary, map and other related information will be provided as a keep sake and record of your adventure with us in Tasmania.

 - 4 x afternoon tea, coffee & biscuits stops included FREE at scenic locations.